Steveiwonder/WSM/README.md

 And that's it, you're done.
 If you have a notifier configured, you'll see notifications every time a new health check registers itself with the server.

+### Wait, what, no HTTPS?

+Put nginx in front of it and proxy to 443->80 on the docker image

 ### What's next for WSM?
-1. Add HTTPS support
-2. Add more health check types
+1. Add more health check types
-3. ???
+2. ???

 ### What if a health check type isn't supported?
 Ask, and I'll see if I can accommodate or create a PR.
 I will add a guide for writing your own health checks soon.